-Two of our schools are also part of the Mini-Police scheme, which sees our volunteers voted into office by their peers to work alongside PCSOs, tackling local issues important to them and their community.
-There are also numerous other councils and groups for the children to be part of where they can make their thoughts and opinions heard, such as: Green Team, E-Cadets, Curriculum Council and Sports Council to name just a few.
-In Upper Key Stage 2 children also have opportunity to take positions of responsibility, such as monitor roles, UNICEF Ambassadors, Playground Leaders and Peer Mediators.
+There are also numerous other councils and groups for the children to be part of where they can make their thoughts and opinions heard, such as: Green Team, E-Safety champions and Sports Council to name just a few.
+In Upper Key Stage 2, children also have opportunity to take positions of responsibility, such as monitor roles, UNICEF Ambassadors, Playground Leaders and Peer Mediators.